KSM479/String/Readme.md

-This is just a test programs for my practice.
+This is just some test programs for my practice.